aws-amplify/docs/android/datastore.md

 # Relational Models

-DataStore has the capability to handle relationships between Models, sucha as `Has One`, `Has Many`, `Belongs To`, and `Many To Many`.
+DataStore has the capability to handle relationships between Models, such as `Has One`, `Has Many`, `Belongs To`, and `Many To Many`.
 In GraphQL this is done with `@connection` as defined in the [GraphQL Transformer documentation](https://aws-amplify.github.io/docs/cli-toolchain/graphql#connection){:target="_ blank"}.
 For the examples below with DataStore use the following schema:

 ```graphql
 enum PostStatus {